 Employment Outlook and Salary Info

-Public relations specialists were projected to see a 23% increase in jobs from 2010-2020, which is faster than average, according to the U.S. Bureau of Labor Statistics (BLS).
-The mean annual wages for public relations specialists were $61,980 in May 2012.
+Public relations specialists were projected to see a 6% increase in jobs from 2018-2028, which is average, according to the U.S. Bureau of Labor Statistics (BLS).
+The mean annual wages for public relations specialists were $68,440 in May 2018.